rdc-lda/ext-libs-buildpack/README.md

 # Cloud Foundry Ext-Lib Buildpack

-CBX Extended Library buildpack for injecting deployment time 3rd party licensed libs into Cloud Foundry droplets.
+Extended Library buildpack for injecting deployment time 3rd party licensed libs into Cloud Foundry droplets.

 ## Internals

-The buildpack detects if the variable `CBX_EXTLIB_LOCATIONS` has been set - no harm done if not set or empty, buildpack will exit gracefully allowing the next buildpack to complete.
+The buildpack detects if the variable `EXTLIB_LOCATIONS` has been set - no harm done if not set or empty, buildpack will exit gracefully allowing the next buildpack to complete.

-For each URI in specified in the variable `CBX_EXTLIB_LOCATIONS` (JSON Array). the buildpack will attempt to download the referenced file to the `deps/ext_lib` directory.
+For each URI in specified in the variable `EXTLIB_LOCATIONS` (JSON Array). the buildpack will attempt to download the referenced file to the `deps/ext_lib` directory.
 Failure of this download will result into unsuccessful execution of the buildpack, hence breaking the deployment.

 ## Example app

 An example application has been provided in [this repository](https://bitbucket.org/igtbdigital/sb-classpath-client/src/master/).

-A simple `cf push` would deploy the application below where the `ext-lib-buildpack` would download the required dependencies specified as a JSON array in `CBX_EXTLIB_LOCATIONS` to the `deps/ext_libs` directory in the droplet.
+A simple `cf push` would deploy the application below where the `ext-lib-buildpack` would download the required dependencies specified as a JSON array in `EXTLIB_LOCATIONS` to the `deps/ext_libs` directory in the droplet.

 Note the `JAVA_OPTS` setting to point the Spring Boot `PropertiesLoader` to the additional lib directory as described [here](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/loader/PropertiesLauncher.html).